Checkmarx/kics/docs/configuration-file.md

 minimal = false
 no-color = false
 no-progress = false
-output-formats = "formats the result will be exported" output-path = "directory path to store result in output formats" path = "path to file or directory to scan" payload-path = "file path to store source internal representation in JSON format"
+output-formats = "formats in which the result will be exported" output-path = "directory path to store result in output formats" path = "path to file or directory to scan" payload-path = "file path to store source internal representation in JSON format"